Generalized Josephson effect in an asymmetric double-well potential at finite temperatures: A single quantum particle in a double-well potential

 \subsection{The symmetric double-well}

 In what follows we want to keep our considerations as general as possible, making them applicable to a wide range of potentials that can be realized in experiment.
-For convenience we will restrict our analysis to one spatial dimension, while the formalism can be easily generalized to 3D.
-We assume a symmetric, time independent potential $V(x)=V(-x)$ without further specification of its explicit shape.
+For convenience we will restrict our analysis to one spatial dimension, assuming that the confinement in the other two directions is sufficiently strong, such that excitations of perpendicular modes are highly suppressed (see Appendix~\ref{Appendix: Thermalization in a bosonic gas}).

+We assume a symmetric, time-independent potential $V(x)=V(-x)$ without further specification of its explicit shape.
 This potential enters the single-particle Hamiltonian The corresponding eigenvalue problem $\hat H_0 \phi(x)=E\phi(x)$ can be solved in terms of orthogonal basis functions $\phi_n(x)$ with energies $E_n$.
 We assume that the Hamiltonian has at least two normalized eigenstates: the ground state $\phi_0(x)$ and the first excited state $\phi_1(x)$.
-Since the potential $V(x)$ is symmetric, the ground state is necessarily symmetric as well, while the first excited state must be anti-symmetric.
+Since the potential $V(x)$ is symmetric, the ground state is necessarily symmetric as well, while the first excited state must be anti-symmetric, as visualized in Fig.~\ref{fig: potential shape}a.
 From these states we want to construct proper left and right states $\phi_{L/R}(x)$, which describe the quantum particle being in the left or right part of the potential.
 To do this we linearly combine the energy eigenstates in the form

 with a parameter $\xi$ that needs to be determined hereafter.
 To investigate these states, we now introduce the left- and right-side scalar products

 which imply an integral over all negative or positive $x$, respectively, such that their sum gives the standard scalar product.
 Calculating the left- and right-side scalar products of the left and right states (\ref{eqn:LP_states}) we obtain